-Faculty Search Process Steps in Accord with the Faculty Handbook: Academic and Inclusive Excellence in Hiring
+Faculty Search Process Steps in Accord with the Faculty Handbook

-- The search committee submits an outreach and recruitment plan to be approved by the Chair and the Dean in consultation with the VPIE.
+- The search committee submits an outreach and recruitment plan to be approved by the chair and the dean in consultation with the VPIE and Academic Affairs.

 - Academic Affairs posts to various job boards, thereby initiating the passive recruitment phase of online ad placement.